vincentgiraud/react-ui-builder/README.md

-> About bugs or if you have any ideas please write to [umyproto.com](http://umyproto.com) or [React UI Builder group](https://groups.google.com/forum/#!forum/react-ui-builder)
+> About bugs or if you have any ideas please write to [Facebook React UI Builder group](https://www.facebook.com/groups/1668757740011916/) or [React UI Builder group](https://groups.google.com/forum/#!forum/react-ui-builder)